mattneub/Programming-iOS-Book-Examples/iOS4bookExamples/README.md

 NOTE ON SCREENSHOTS: The screenshots for the first printing are often too small to see comfortably.
 I tried but failed to prevent this (it is at last corrected in the second printing).
 To help with this issue, the full-resolution original screenshots are included here as well.

 NOTE ON iOS 5: The book has now been revised for iOS 5 and Xcode 4.2; for the new version of the book, see <http://shop.oreilly.com/product/0636920023562.do>.
 Selected chapters from the revision draft text are also available at <http://www.apeth.com/iOSBook/>.
-The new versions of the code examples, as revised for iOS 5, are here in the folder called _convertedToIOS5_.
+The new versions of the code examples, as revised for iOS 5, are at the top level of this repository.

 Matt Neuburg